If you’re considering borrowing student loans, you may be wondering if it’s possible to get a student loan without a credit history.

-First things first: there are various types of student loans currently available.
-They fall into two general categories, federal (offered by the government) and private (offered by banks and other lenders), but there are more options under each umbrella that range from differing eligibility requirements to fixed vs. variable interest rates.
-It can be complicated, but knowing the pros and cons of each can help you determine which option is right for you.
+Student loans fall into two general categories: federal (offered by the government) and private (offered by banks and other lenders).
+There are options under each category that range from different eligibility requirements to fixed vs. variable interest rates.
+You can learn more about private vs. federal student loans in this student loans guide.

-The most desirable type of federal loan (because interest doesn’t accrue while you’re in school, like some federal student loans), the Direct Subsidized (Stafford) Loan, has low interest rates that are set each year by the government.
+The most desirable type of federal loan, the Direct Subsidized Loan, has relatively low fixed interest rates that are set each year by the government.

-Subsidization means that the government will pay for any interest that accrues while you’re in school at least half-time as well as during your grace period and some deferral periods.
-Direct Subsidized Loans are awarded based on financial need and are only available to undergraduate students, but if you qualify they are a great option.
+Subsidization means that the government will pay for any interest that accrues on the loan while you’re in school at least half-time, as well as during your grace period and some deferral periods.
+Direct Subsidized Loans are awarded based on financial need and are only available to undergraduate students.

-One advantage with both types of federal student loan is repayment flexibility, including deferment, income-driven repayment plans, and forgiveness programs like Public Service Loan Forgiveness.
-If you’re trying to build or improve your credit score—more on that later—repayment options that can help keep you out of default are key.
+One advantage with both these types of federal student loans is repayment flexibility, including deferment, income-driven repayment plans, and forgiveness programs like Public Service Loan Forgiveness.
+If you’re trying to build or improve your credit score, repayment options that could help keep you out of default are key.

 Private Student Loans

-You also can apply for private student loans, which are available through some banks, credit unions, credit card companies or private lenders.
-The terms can be vastly different depending on the type of loan, whether you choose a fixed or variable interest rate, and for better or worse, your financial history — which includes things like your credit score.
+Students also have the option of applying for private student loans, including graduate loans, which are available through some banks, credit unions, or private lenders.
+The terms can be very different depending on the type of loan, whether you choose a fixed or variable interest rate, and your financial history — which includes things like your credit score.

-If you’re facing less-than-stellar credit, or not much of a credit history and income, you’ll likely need to apply with a cosigner, usually a family member or a close, trusted friend who guarantees to repay the loan in the event that you can’t.
+If you have less-than-stellar credit, or not much of a credit history and income, you’ll likely need to apply with a cosigner, typically a family member or a close friend who guarantees to repay the loan in the event that you can’t.
 It’s important to choose a cosigner wisely.
-It should be someone not just with a solid financial history, but also someone with whom you have mutual trust.
-(Here are our tips for choosing a co-signer wisely.)
+It should be someone with a solid financial history that you trust.

 Parent PLUS Loans

-Students aren’t the only ones who can apply for financial aid.
-If you’re a parent of an undergrad student who’s enrolled at least half-time, you can apply to receive aid on their behalf via the Parent PLUS Loan.
+Students aren’t the only ones who can apply for federal financial aid.
+Parents of undergrad students that are enrolled at least half-time can apply to receive aid on their behalf via the Parent PLUS Loan.

-It’s another type of unsubsidized federal loan, but more restrictive in that both parents and children need to meet the minimum eligibility requirements.
+This is another type of unsubsidized federal loan, but it’s more restrictive in that both parents and children need to meet the minimum eligibility requirements.
 This type of federal student loan requires a credit check.

-Like private loans, parents who don’t have optimal credit history may apply with a cosigner to guarantee the loan.
-And students are still able to seek additional unsubsidized loans for themselves to cover any gaps.
+Like private loans, borrowers who don’t have optimal credit history may apply with a cosigner to guarantee a PLUS loan.
+And students are still typically able to seek additional unsubsidized loans for themselves to cover any gaps.

-Entering college is the perfect time to start building your credit.
-Your credit score can mean the difference between getting a good deal on a loan, or not getting a loan at all.
-Even a few points higher or lower can impact interest rates you may be offered.
+Entering college can be a smart time to start establishing credit.
+A borrower’s credit score could mean the difference between getting a good deal on a loan, or not getting a loan at all.
+Even a few points higher or lower might impact the interest rates a borrower may qualify for.

-Thankfully, there are a number of sites that let you see your score for free and offer notifications if there are changes, so it’s easy to keep track of where you are.
+There are a number of sites that let you see your credit score for free and offer notifications if there are changes, so it’s easy to keep track of where you are.

-The number that signifies good credit is between 670-739 , and it’s determined by factors such as the number of credit accounts you have open, and how you manage them responsibly.
-One way to build your credit is to open something kind of credit account, and then make regular payments.
+The number that signifies “good” credit is between 670-739 for FICO Scores®.
+These scores are determined by factors such as the number of credit accounts a person has and how they are managed.
+One way to start building credit is to open some kind of credit account, and then make regular payments.